Annual School Report

 - We used the technology in different activities: practices, projects, labs, video presentations, quizzes, and class work.
 Technology helped a lot to my students’ engagement and understanding.

-- My students loved our in-person labs (especially flame test, elephant toothbrush lab, car & ramp lab, and acceleration lab etc.), and also group work-project activities.
+- Students loved our in-person labs (especially flame test, elephant toothbrush lab, car & ramp lab, and acceleration lab etc.), and also group work-project activities.

 - We also had the Gizmos labs which helped my students’ understanding of different chemistry and physics concepts.